Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 We only detected for two proteins.
 If you want to detect for all proteins in gff files, you can easily assign ``all`` in ``--query``.

-Three output folders will be generated.
+Three output folders were generated.

 ::